Edward Tiffin

-Edward Tiffin (June 19, 1766August 9, 1829) was an American politician from Ohio.
-A member of the Democratic-Republican party, he served as the first governor of Ohio and later as a United States Senator.
+Edward Tiffin (June 19, 1766 – August 9, 1829) was an American politician who served as the first governor of Ohio and later as a United States senator from Ohio as a member of the Democratic-Republican party.

 Biography

 Sources indicate that he was born in Carlisle; however he may have been born in or near Workington — also in the then county of Cumberland, England.
 Tiffin attended the Latin school in Carlisle, and became an apprentice to a student of medicine in 1778.
 Six years later he completed his apprenticeship.
 His family emigrated to Virginia in 1783, and he began practicing medicine at the age of seventeen.

 In 1789, he married Mary Worthington of Berkeley County, sister of future Governor of Ohio Thomas Worthington.
 She died, childless, in 1808.
 A year after their marriage, the Tiffins joined the Methodist church after hearing the preaching of Thomas Scott, who would be their neighbor and friend for many years.
 Bishop Asbury ordained Tiffin a deacon of the Methodist church November 19, 1792, authorizing him to preach.
 Tiffin and Worthington inherited sixteen slaves when Worthington's father died.
 They each decided to manumit their slaves and move to the Northwest Territory, where slavery was outlawed.
 Tiffin headed westward, along with Thomas Worthington, in 1798, settling in Chillicothe, Ohio.